Anthony-Massaad/Matrix-Determinant-Calculator/README.md

 ```

 ## Instructions
 To change the input of the matrix, simply locate the matrix under the file ```DET.c``` line 44, and change the numeric values.
-Below is a clearer representation of how the matrix is formatted.
+Below is an example of how the matrix is formatted.

 If you wanted this matrix:
 ```